 Some indexes may be focused on a single discipline, such as PsycInfo for psychology, whereas others are multidisciplinary, such as Elsevier’s Scopus.
 Some combine information from hundreds of journals, and others may only include the metadata from a few.
 Some indexes are produced by scholarly societies or nonprofit organizations, and others are produced by for-profit businesses.
 Commercial indexes are often an important way for readers to find your content, and getting included in one or more of them is important for your journal’s success.

 One important consideration is the ownership of intellectual property.
 Often, part of the agreements that some commercial organizations will ask journals to sign will include a clause requiring that the journals have the rights to be able to grant the right for the index to include the journal’s content as part of the database.
 In order to do this, the journal must have had an appropriate policy that has assigned the journal the appropriate rights to redistribute this content.
-Journal managers may wish to consult the following document, which provides guidance for working with commercial aggregators.
+Journal managers may wish to consult this document that provides guidance for working with commercial aggregators.

 Contributed by Suzanne Jay and Kevin Stranack